 Advanced capacities such as their precise vision and 3-dimensional awareness indicate that bold jumping spiders are capable of complex cognitive tasks.
 Despite the fact that their brain is the size of a poppy seed, researchers have shown that jumping spiders demonstrate a high level of intelligence not found in other species of spider.
 A widely referenced study by Robert Jackson and Fiona Cross in the 1980s demonstrated that some subspecies of jumping spider can make and execute complex strategies for hunting.
 In addition, jumping spiders seem to be able to visualize hidden food and plan a path to get there.

 So what do these spiders mean for humans?
 Like most species of spider, jumping spiders are non-aggressive so they pose little to no danger to humans unless threatened.
 Though they technically are venomous, as they use their venom to incapacitate their prey, they very rarely bite.
 Even if they do, they are unable to administer a large enough quantity of venom to be harmful to humans.
+Being bitten produces a reaction similar to that of a mosquito bite.
 In fact, many gardeners are fans of the creatures as they eat up pests that would otherwise ruin crops.
 So if you see one of these unique creatures in the wild, take a moment to enjoy its affable appearance and behavior, but otherwise leave it be!